 - H. Resignations and Vacancies.
 Any Commissioner may resign at any time by giving written notice of such to the Secretary of the San Felipe Pueblo Gaming Regulatory Commission and to the Tribal Council.
 The resignation shall become effective at the time specified in such notice, and the acceptance of such resignation shall not be necessary to make it effective.
 Any vacancy on the San Felipe Pueblo Gaming Regulatory Commission, howsoever caused, shall be filled in accordance with this Ordinance. - I. Selection of Chairman.
-At the first meeting of the San Felipe Pueblo Gaming Regulatory Commission and annually thereafter on the anniversary of the first meeting, the San Felipe Pueblo Gaming Regulatory Commission shall select by majority vote one of its members to serve as Chairman, one of its members to serve as Vice Chairman, and one of its members to serve as Secretary.
-Officers may serve more than a one year term in an office.
-Officers may resign an office without resigning as a Commissioner.
-If any officer resigns, the Commission shall select a replacement for the remainder of the term as provided in this paragraph.
+At the first meeting of the San Felipe Pueblo Gaming Regulatory Commission and annually thereafter on or about the anniversary of the first meeting, the San Felipe Pueblo Gaming Regulatory Commission shall select by majority vote one of its members to serve as Chairman, one of its members to serve as Secretary.
+By a majority vote, the Commission may change the officer selections for the remainder of the annual term, but each Commissioner must serve as an officer.
 The Vice Chairman shall serve as Chairman during meetings of the San Felipe Pueblo Gaming Regulatory Commission at which the Chairman is absent. - J. Motions and Resolutions; Meetings; Quorum.
 The powers of the San Felipe Pueblo Gaming Regulatory Commission are vested in the Commissioners.
 Except as otherwise provided herein or as sound regulatory practice may require under the circumstances, all official actions of the San Felipe Pueblo Gaming Regulatory Commission shall be taken by motion or resolution approved by the affirmative vote of a majority of the San Felipe Pueblo Gaming Regulatory Commission members present at a meeting with a quorum.
 The San Felipe Pueblo Gaming Regulatory Commission shall meet at the call of the Chairman or of a majority of its members but shall meet at least once every month.
-Three members of the San Felipe Pueblo Gaming Regulatory Commission shall comprise a quorum.
+Two members of the San Felipe Pueblo Gaming Regulatory Commission shall comprise a quorum.
 If exigent circumstances require, a resolution may be approved by polling the Commissioners without a meeting and shall be recorded in writing.
 Any such action shall be reviewed at the next meeting of the Commission.